-Over $250 million in Model Testing awards will support six states that are ready to implement their State Health Care Innovation Plans.
+Over $250 million in Model Testing awards is supporting six states to implement their State Health Care Innovation Plans.
 A State Health Care Innovation Plan is a proposal that describes a state’s strategy to use all of the levers available to it to transform its health care delivery system through multi-payer payment reform and other state-led initiatives.

 Note: Descriptions and project data are estimates provided by the state and are based on budget submissions required by the State Innovation Models initiative application process.

 Funding Amount: Over the next 42 months, the State of Arkansas will receive up to $42 million to implement and test its State Health Care Innovation Plan.
 Continued funding will be subject to state performance, compliance with the terms and conditions of award, and demonstrated progress towards the goals and objectives of the State Innovation Model initiative.